-1 Introduction
+1. Introduction

-Chile faced two significant macroeconomic shocks in the last quarter of 2019 and during 2020.
-The first event in October 18 of 2019 was the "Social Explosion", in which massive political protests motivated by social demands disrupted transportation in significant parts of the country and affected several businesses, particularly the retail sector and construction.
-The "Social Explosion" represented a shock entirely from a domestic origin and it had a large impact, with deseasonalized GDP volume falling -2.4% in the fourth quarter of 2019 relative to the same quarter in the previous year.
-Furthermore, after the "Social Explosion" the GDP growth forecasts for 2020 and 2021 were revised from a range of 2.75%-3.5% in 2020 and 3%-4% in 2021 to ranges of just 0.5%-1.5% and 2.5-3.5% (Central Bank of Chile 2020), respectively1.
-This domestic crisis was large relative to other social and political crises in other nations.
-For instance, the French yellow jackets movement in 2018 implied a loss of only 0.1% of GDP, while a study of 183 countries by Bernal-Verdugo, Furceri and Guillaume (2013) found that disruptions such as strikes and protests implied a fall between 0.3% to 0.6% of annual GDP in the short-run.
-The second shock was induced by the Covid-19 pandemic, which had both a global component (corresponding to the world-wide drop in demand) and a domestic component (with a National Emergency having been decreed on March 16 and several counties entering a forced lockdown on March 26 of 2020).
+HILE FACED TWO significant macroeconomic shocks in the last quarter of \checkmark 2019 and during 2020.
+The first event on October 18, 2019, was the "Social Explosion," in which massive political protests motivated by social demands disrupted transportation in significant parts of the country and affected several businesses, particularly the retail sector and construction.
+The "Social Explosion" represented a shock entirely from a domestic origin and it had a large impact, with de-seasonalized GDP volume falling -2.4% in the fourth quarter of 2019 relative to the same quarter in the previous year.
+Furthermore, after the "Social Explosion," the GDP growth forecasts for 2020 and 2021 were revised from a range of 2.75% to 3.5% in 2020 and 3% to 4% in 2021 to ranges of just 0.5% to 1.5% and 2.5% to 3.5% (Central Bank of Chile 2020), respectively.1 This domestic crisis was large relative to other social and political crises in other nations.
+For instance, the French yellow jackets movement in 2018 implied a loss of only 0.1% of GDP, while a study of 183 countries by Bernal-Verdugo et al. (2013) found that disruptions such as strikes and protests implied a fall between 0.3% to 0.6% of annual GDP in the short run.
+The second shock was induced by the COVID-19 pandemic, which had both a global component (corresponding to the world-wide drop in demand) and a domestic component (with a National Emergency having been decreed on March 16 and several counties entering a forced lockdown on March 26, 2020).
 By March of 2020 the GDP growth forecast for 2020 was revised downwards to a range of -1.5% to -2.5%, implying a loss of 2% to 3% in annual GDP growth relative to the forecasts in the previous quarter (Central Bank of Chile 2020).
 Relative to the same period in the previous year, GDP fell by 14% and 10.3% in the second and third quarters of 2020, with the annual GDP falling 5.8% in 2020.

 This article provides an estimate of the impact of these twin shocks on the households' debt risk.
-Market perceptions from the Survey of Loan Officers in Chile after October of 2019 showed a much weaker outlook for household debt than for any industrial sector2 (Central Bank of Chile 2020).
-As a developing economy, Chile has a significant amount of socioeconomic inequality (Madeira 2019a,
+Market perceptions from the Survey of Loan Officers in Chile after October 2019 showed a much weaker outlook for household debt than for any industrial sector (Central Bank of Chile 2020).2 As a developing economy, Chile has a significant amount of socioeconomic inequality (Madeira 2019a, 2019b) and a large fraction of informal workers with no access to official unemployment insurance benefits.
+For this reason, it is important to analyze the policy measures undertaken by the Chilean government and the heterogeneity of its impact across families.

-1These estimates imply that the "Social Explosion" in Chile represented a cost of 0.6% of annual GDP in 2019, plus a forecasted annual GDP cost around 2% in 2020 and 0.5% in 2021.
+1 These estimates imply that the "Social Explosion" in Chile represented a cost of 0.6% of annual GDP in 2019, plus a forecasted annual GDP cost around 2% in 2020 and 0.5% in 2021.

-2In particular, more than 75% of the sample answered a "weaker" outlook for both consumer and mortgage loans demand.
+2 In particular, more than 75% of the sample answered a "weaker" outlook for both consumer and mortgage loans demand.
 Also around 45% and 10% of the sample saw more "restrictive" conditions for consumer and mortgage loans supply, respectively (Central Bank of Chile 2020).